Tennis: Lakers grab third straight section title with win over...

 "Our girls really played with a lot of heart in getting a tough win against a senior-laden Benson team," Maddock said.
 "Karlee and Kali had a big win at second doubles as Benson loaded up their doubles and were going for the sweep."

 The Lakers dispatched No. 4 Lac qui Parle Valley 6-1 earlier in the morning.
-The win means a matchup with the champion from Section 1 at the Reed-Sweatt Family Tennis Center in Minneapolis on Oct.
+The win means a matchup with the champion from Section 1, Rochester Lourdes, at the Reed-Sweatt Family Tennis Center in Minneapolis on Oct.
 25 at 10 a.m. for the Lakers.
+Reichmann knows it will be a test when the state's best gather later this month.

+"Coming from rural Minnesota, we don't have the year-round players that a program such as Lourdes will have," she said.
+"I do know they have been a little down the past few years though, and they are more beatable than in the past.
+We have some solid players, and we will do our best to compete at a high level throughout the state tournament."

 For Osakis, it puts an end to another strong team season for this program.
 The Silverstreaks finished 15-3 in dual meets with a lineup that will remain largely intact next fall.